- Planting & Care

 - Pollination: Self-fruitful.

-Cherries are a practical fruit for home orchards where climate and soil conditions are suitable.
+About Cherries: Cherries are a practical fruit for home orchards where climate and soil conditions are suitable.
 Once established, they require little maintenance and are reliable producers.
 They are best adapted to areas where summers are moderately cool.
 The trees dislike high humidity.
 They are usually the last fruit to bloom and first to ripen.
 Most varieties require a pollenizer.
-Sweet cherries can reach 25-30 feet tall in deep soils.
+Sweet cherries can reach 25-30 feet tall in deep soils (excluding Dwarf).
 Sensitive to wet, tight soils.
 Susceptible to birds, brown rot, and bacterial canker.
-The trees are 2 years old and you can expect to harvest 4th or 5th year.
+Browse all our cherry trees for sale.

 Please Note: Although most of our bare-root trees arrive to our warehouse in mid-December, there are a few varieties that will not arrive until mid-January.
 If you order any of those varieties along with varieties that arrive in mid-December, your order will be delayed for shipment until mid-January.
 If you'd like us to split your shipments, please contact us at (888) 784-1722 or email@example.com.
 Additional shipping charges will apply.